-Father reached out somewhat awkwardly to take the baby in his arms and as Mother steeped forward he handed the baby to her.
+Father reached out somewhat awkwardly to take the baby in his arms and as Mother stepped forward he handed the baby to her.

 “On the city lot.
-I was hunting a hitching place.”
+I was hunting a hitching place,” the visitor replied.

 “We have no storm cellar so you are taking a chance in leaving